ceciliabinck/Binck-Explores-Project/README.md

 ### Acknowledgements
 I want to thank Tom Dignan for all his help especially when I switched over from cloud9 to Visual Studio Code.
 Ow what was that difficult to set it up so that I could and I couldn't have done it without his help. he also gave me feedback on different issues I have had.
 Tom is the best :smiley:.

-I received inspiration for this project from my frustration of my lack of Wordpress.
+I received inspiration for this project from my frustration of my lack of knowledge to work with Wordpress.